 So many of our garden’s focus is on the wildlife they can attract to their garden.
 Protecting bee’s, feeling birds and housing bugs seems to be a common staple in most of our entries.

 The aim is for frogs and the like make themselves at home.
-You’re going to want to ensure your pond is organic, this means no chemical pesticides, fertilizers or herbicides, they are all poisonous to frogs.
-Plant a mixture of marginal and floating pond plants is great for frogs, toads, and newts.
+You’re going to want to ensure your pond is organic. this means no chemical pesticides, fertilizers or herbicides, as they are all poisonous to frogs.
+Plant a mixture of marginal and floating pond plants.
+These are great for frogs, toads, and newts.